utsaslab/crashmonkey/docs/workload.md

 }
 ```

-CrashMonkey snapshots disk images at each checkpoint to create oracle for testing.
+CrashMonkey snapshots disk images at each checkpoint to create an oracle for testing.
 Therefore, it is necessary to indicate the last checkpoint in the workload.
-To do so, all the checkpoints in the workload except the last one, returns 0.
+To do so, all the checkpoints in the workload except the last one, return 0.
 The last checkpoint must return 1.

 #### Check_Test ####